 Of course, there have been a few changes in Lehel and in Haidhausen since the programme was made, but Pumuckl's stomping ground still captivates with an authentic charm of its own.
 To this day, you can still see Pumuckl at the Pumuckl fountain in Luitpoldpark and at the Kandler restaurant in Oberbiberg – the interior scenes from the inn were filmed here.

-The "New Tales of Pumuckl" have been running since December 2023 - in cinemas and on the RTL+ streaming service.
+The ”New Tales of Pumuckl” have been running since December 2023 – in cinemas and on the RTL+ streaming service.
 The popular children's series is being continued in a total of 13 episodes, with Munich actor Florian Brückner playing the lead role of Master Eder's nephew.
-As he takes over his uncle's workshop, the familiar backdrop of Widenmayerstraße can of course be seen again.
-The series was also filmed in Munich and the surrounding area: you can see the small streets of Obergiesing and Haidhausen - such as Milchstraße with the Tabak und Getränkeladl and Untere Grasstrasse, the old Perlach cemetery, the Enter the Dragon restaurant, the Impler-Apotheke and Valleystraße in Sendling.
+As he takes over his uncle's workshop, the familiar backdrop of Widenmayerstrasse can of course be seen again.
+The series was also filmed in Munich and the surrounding area: you can see the small streets of Obergiesing and Haidhausen – such as Milchstrasse with the Tabak und Getränkeladl and Untere Grasstrasse, the old Perlach cemetery, the Enter the Dragon restaurant, the Impler-Apotheke and Valleystrasse in Sendling.